Real-Serious-Games/RSG-Portal/README.md

 }
 ```

 This allows you to upload the new files to your server before activating the new version and pushing out an update to the app.
 New versions can be added without the need to restart the server, as the server reads `current_version.json` each time a client requests the latest version of the app.
+The server itself has no built-in functionality for uploading updates but since all you need to do is put the files in the correct folders, uploading new versions be done with a tool like [SCP](https://en.wikipedia.org/wiki/Secure_copy) or [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol), either from the command line or using a client like [FileZilla](https://filezilla-project.org/index.php).

 Note that when you roll out an update, you don't need to duplicate all files in the previous version if they were not modified.
 For example, if the APK file changed but `Blah.txt` stayed the same between versions, it could be omitted from version 2 and the app will still automatically get the version of the file that's in version 1 because that's the latest version.